cfis/ibmpc/docs/part4-kermit.md

 4040 PRINT #2, MID$(PKTDAT$,1,P);
 ```

-Forth, on lines 7250-7270, it handles control-character unquoting but doesn't support 8th-bit quoting for high-bit characters.
+Fourth, on lines 7250-7270, it handles control-character unquoting but doesn't support 8th-bit quoting for high-bit characters.

 Thus `kermit.bas` was not going to work to transfer a binary program.